Child Custody and Parenting Time Modification

 The needs or preferences of a child can change, a parent may wish to relocate, or a parent’s work obligations can change in such a manner that either increases or decreases the time they have available to their family.

 At Jacobs Berger, our attorneys have extensive experience helping families across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area to adjust their child custody and parenting time agreements as the circumstances of the family changes.

-Contact our firm today to discuss your unique needs and concerns when it comes to a child custody modification in a confidential case assessment.
+Contact our firm today to discuss your unique needs and concerns when it comes to a child custody modification in a confidential Strategic Planning Session.

 Modifying a Child Custody Agreement